 Last Updated on August 12, 2021 by Nancie

 I looked at birdbaths when they were on sale in the fall at my local bird store, but just couldn’t spring for one.
 As well as the price of a good one, I had a few other concerns.
 One was that I wasn’t happy with the design of most commercial birdbaths.
-They often have an old-fashioned Victorian look that doesn’t fit my yard.
-There were some four-legged birdbaths with a more Asian style that I liked.
+They often have an old-fashioned Victorian look that doesn’t fit my yard, although here were a couple four-legged birdbaths with a more Asian style that I liked.

 But I also worried that the concrete would crack with freeze and thaw cycles during the winter.
 (The concrete birdbaths had tags suggesting that you bring them inside when the weather gets cold.)

 In my early bird watching years, during warmer months, I used a shallow terracotta pot saucer on the ground near thin bush cover.
 The birds loved it.
 I also put a deeper terracotta pot on the front porch that Carolina Chickadees became quite fond of.

 So I thought about it and decided to improvise.
 I went to the local home improvement store (Lowes) and purchased two very large plastic pot saucers.
 These are deeper than the original shallow terracotta saucer and so were initially less popular.